Building a Strong AI Agency Brand Identity That Attracts Premium Clients

 Your 90-Day Brand Building Plan

 Month one is strategy: write your positioning statement, define your values, choose your brand personality, and finalize your naming.
-Month two is identity: develop your visual system, align your LinkedIn profile, create your core templates.
+Month two is identity: develop your visual system, align your LinkedIn profile, create your core templates (proposals, email signatures, case study format).
 Month three is consistency: audit every client touchpoint for brand alignment, establish content voice guidelines, and launch a consistent content cadence on LinkedIn.

 Join 215+ AI Agency Owners